yandex-cloud/docs/en/ydb/docapi/tools/aws-sdk/update-item.md

       Condition not satisfied
       ```

-      The update failed because the series rating is 9 and the condition the for update is a rating value higher than 9.
+      The update failed because the series rating is 9 and the update condition requires the rating to be higher than 9.

    1. Modify the code so that the condition for the update is a rating of 9 or higher.
 In this case, the `ConditionExpression` parameter looks as follows: